Kate Kendall: Stage

 On the stage, Kendall played Rebecca in Solstice for STCSA in Adelaide, Hermia in A Midsummer Night's Dream and Cinderella in Into the Woods in Melbourne Botanic Gardens.

+In 2011 Kendall played the lead role of Diana in MTC’s production of Next to Normal and appeared in the Australian musical premiere of An Officer and a Gentleman.

-Other theatre work includes at the Adelaide Festival Centre, the Carlton Courthouse and Budinski's Theatre in Melbourne.
-With the Aboriginal youth company, Jumpback Theatre, worked with female prisoners.
+She has performed in other stage productions at the Adelaide Festival Centre, the Carlton Courthouse and Budinski's Theatre in Melbourne.
+With the Aboriginal youth company, Jumpback Theatre, she has worked with female prisoners.

 Screen

-Kendall had small parts in television shows such as Home and Away and Neighbours led to a guest role as Rosie Burgess in Blue Heelers in 1997.
-Her breakthrough television role was as Angie Piper in Stingers, which role she played for 192 episodes from 1998 to 2004.
+Kendall had bit parts in television series Home and Away and Neighbours before scoring a guest role as Rosie Burgess in Blue Heelers in 1997.
+Her breakthrough television role was as Angie Piper in Stingers, a role she played for 192 episodes from 1998 to 2004.

-Kendall played a minor role as Lisa in the American mini-series The Starter Wife (2007) and also appeared in three episodes of the Australian produced comedy The Librarians (2007), as Jacinta McSweeney.
-Kendall appeared on the Australian drama Rush in 2010.
-In 2011 Kendall played the lead role of Diana in MTC's production of Next to Normal and appeared in the Australian musical premiere of An Officer and a Gentleman.
-She also played Emily Ormond in the twelve-part drama series Conspiracy 365, which was based on the book of the same name.
+Kendall played a minor role as Lisa in 2007 American miniseries The Starter Wife and the same year, appeared in three episodes of comedy series The Librarians, as Jacinta McSweeney.
+Kendall appeared on the Australian police drama Rush in 2010.
+She then played Emily Ormond in the twelve-part drama series Conspiracy 365, which was based on the book of the same name.

 Kendall took over the role of Lauren Turner on Neighbours in 2013.

-As she was wrapping up the role of Lauren in 2017, Kendall began directing small scenes.
+As she was wrapping up the role of Lauren in 2017, she began directing small scenes.
 She has since directed numerous episodes of the series.
 In June 2020, it was announced that Kendall would become a producer.
 She covered for series producer Natalie Lynch, while she was on maternity leave.
 David Knox of TV Tonight believed Kendall was the show's first actor, director, producer.

 Kendall directed the 2023 four-part series Heat, created by Jason Herbison.
-On 21 July 2025, it was announced that Kendall would be a director for a new co-commission alongside Herbison titled Imposter.
+On 21 July 2025, it was announced that she would be a director for a new co-commission alongside Herbison, called Imposter.

 Personal life

-Kendall married former Carlton Football Club AFL player Wayne Johnston and as of 2-14 has a son and four stepchildren.
+Kendall married former Carlton Football Club AFL player Wayne Johnston and as of 2014 has a son and four stepchildren.

 She enjoys horse-riding and is a fan of country music and cricket.
 She was a supporter of Greenpeace.